ice09/raiden-payable-api/README.md

 *or*
 * Build project with `./gradlew run`
 *or*
-* Run `./ethereum-transaction-signer.sh` after building native-image (macos and linux only)
+* Run `./ethereum-transaction-signer.sh` after building native-image (macos and linux only, or WSL/Windows 10+)

+# Quick Start (macOS only)

+* Copy macOS-precompiled binary `dist/ethereum-transaction-signer` to root directory and run `./ethereum-transaction-signer.sh`

 # Use